 Approved and adopted by Fairfield Public Library Board of Library Trustees on July 20, 2020

 Volunteers assist in many aspects of library operations from helping with teen programs to keeping our shelves in order.
-Print and fill out this form and drop it off to us next time you visit, or fill out this form online.
+Visit the Volunteer page to learn more.

 Friends of Fairfield Public Library

 The Friends of Fairfield Public Library also support the library through their many programs and coordination of volunteer efforts.
 For more information on the Friends organization, click here.